 As I am still learning Blender myself, I will write a new article when I have a better understanding of Blender to share with others.

 Let's live a 3DCG life with Blender, and let's work hard for each other~!

-Are you thinking of using Blender in the future?
-If you think so, please read this Blender Getting Started Series.
+Thinking of trying Blender?
+If you think so, please also read this Blender Getting Started Series.

 *To ensure that the model data you worked so hard to create is not lost in an unforeseen accident.Computer BackupPlease check back soon for more information! > <

 I am looking forward to the official release of Blender 2.8.

 With the increased attention, it is valuable to have the basic elements outlined in a workflow that is consistent with the workflow.

 Let me offer one piece of information.